tenstorrent/tt-exalens/docs/debuda-app-tutorial.md

 ### Developing new commands (`dbd/debuda_commands/` folder)

 This folder contains python files that define Debuda commands.
 To create a new command, create a new file in this folder.
 The file name will be the command name.
 For example, `op-map.py` defines the `op-map` command.
 The file must contain a function called `run()` which represents the main entry point for the command.
 The command_metadata dictionary must also be defined.
-The metadata is used to define the command name, short name, description, applicable contexts etc. For example:
+The fields of this dictionary are as follwos:
+- `short` (*str*, optional): short name of the command
+- `long` (*str*, optional): long name of the command
+- `type` (*str*): type of the command:
+  - dev (*under development*),
+  - high-level,
+  - low-level
+- `description` (*str*): command description, usually `__doc__` variable used to utilize module docstring
+- `context` (*list[str]*): which context has access to this command:
+  - limited: needs no output, works with raw data from device,
+  - buda: needs output of a Buda run to interpret data from device,
+  - metal: needs output of a Metal run to interpret data from device
+- `common_option_names` (*list[str]*, optional): list of names of common options that command uses:
+  - --verbosity: choose verbosity level; default: 4; available: 1-ERROR, 2-WARN, 3-DEBUG, 4-INFO, 5-VERBOSE,
+  - --test: run in test mode; default: false,
+  - --device: device ID to run the command on; default: current device,
+  - --loc: grid location for running the command; default: current location,
+  - --risc: RiscV ID (0: brisc, 1-3 trisc, all); default: all

+Note: long and short name can't be left out.

+For example:

 ```
 command_metadata = {